 Leigh-Anne Stradeski is the Chief Executive of Eureka!
 The National Children’s Museum in Halifax, West Yorkshire.
 She came to Eureka! in 2000 from Canada where she was Executive Director of the first Canadian children’s museum in London, Ontario.

-Leigh-Anne is a great believer in the importance and power of community, and has been involved in many charities on both sides of the Atlantic, including the Community Foundation for Calderdale for the past 9 years.
+Leigh-Anne is a great believer in the importance and power of community, and has been involved in many charities on both sides of the Atlantic, including the Community Foundation for Calderdale.

 She has a particular interest in ensuring that children and young people with disabilities have access to opportunities and experiences which will enrich their lives and was therefore delighted to join the Next Step Trust in 2013.